Use of force by D.C. police is decreasing, but report also cites improper neck restraints

 All but one of the neck restraints cited in the report occurred before city officials approved the new legislation.

-Tobin said the police department’s Use of Force Review Board, a panel that looks at shootings and other incidents of serious physical interactions involving police, have “put a microscope” on the issue of neck restraints since the legislation was passed.
+Tobin said the police department’s Use of Force Review Board, a panel that looks at shootings and other incidents of serious physical interactions involving police, has “put a microscope” on the issue of neck restraints since the legislation was passed.
 The death of George Floyd in Minneapolis last year put a spotlight on the issue nationally; this month, an officer was convicted of killing Floyd by pressing his knee into the man’s neck for more than nine minutes.

 The D.C.
 Council has expanded the Use of Force Review Board to include Tobin and five civilians, including a person who has been subjected to police force.